Adrenoleukodystrophy

 Causes of ALD:

-Adrenoleukodystrophy is caused by mutations in the ABCD1 gene, which is inherited from both parents.
+Adrenoleukodystrophy is caused by mutations in the ABCD1 gene, which is from both parents.
 The faulty gene disrupts the breakdown of certain fatty acids, leading to their accumulation in the body.
 This buildup can cause damage to the nervous system and adrenal glands over time.

 1. Genetic mutation in the ABCD1 gene.